gruntjs/grunt-docs/grunt.file.md

 }
 ```

-## File Lists and Wildcards
-Wildcard patterns are resolved using the [glob library](https://github.com/isaacs/node-glob).
-See the [minimatch library](https://github.com/isaacs/minimatch) documentation for more details on supported wildcard patterns and matching options.
+## Globbing patterns
+It is often impractical to specify all source filepaths individually, so grunt supports filename expansion (also know as globbing) via the built-in [node-glob](https://github.com/isaacs/node-glob) library.

+See the "Globbing patterns" section of the [[Configuring tasks]] guide for globbing pattern examples.

 <a name="grunt-file-expand"></a>
 ### grunt.file.expand
-Return a unique array of all file or directory paths that match the given wildcard pattern(s).
-This method accepts either comma separated wildcard patterns or an array of wildcard patterns.
+Return a unique array of all file or directory paths that match the given globbing pattern(s).
+This method accepts either comma separated globbing patterns or an array of globbing patterns.
 Paths matching patterns that begin with `!` will be excluded from the returned array.
 Patterns are processed in order, so inclusion and exclusion order is significant.

 ```js
 grunt.file.expand([options, ] patterns)